How to select camera and software for Barcode and DMC code reading

 The power of aurora vision software

-Aurora Vision Image processing software In Aurora Vision you can make a very powerful algorithm for code reading with just 2 tools and 5 minutes of time.
+In Aurora Vision Image processing software you can make a very powerful algorithm for code reading with just 2 tools and 5 minutes of time.
 One tool for acquiring the image and another tool for detecting the barcode or DMC code.

 The tools are very fast and powerful.
 In all our tests, we achieved far better reading success ratio on difficult images compared to customers that are using open-source code reading algorithms.
 Especially when there is limited resolution or difficult lighting situation (reflections for example).

-Below an example of reading barcodes in Aurora Vision Studio
+On the right side is an example of reading barcodes in Aurora Vision Studio.

 Code reading application in practice